Pour Point Depressants

 To ensure that our customers are obtaining the most benefit from the additive, our service team offers a comprehensive analysis and characterization of the oil / oil blends.
 These include - but are not limited to - S.A.R.A., yield stress, rheological measurements etc. Based on the data received from these analyses, Clariant will select and recommend the best performing PPD for your needs.

-Graph shows viscosity curve of DODIFLOW 8029
+Graph shows viscosity curve of a selected PPD with improved handling conditions

 Our experts can help you choose from a selection of PPDs developed to improve fuel performance.
 Contact us for more information about how our pour point depressants can increase efficiencies and improve your profitability.